 Detailed Description

-Cohorts 2, 3, and 4 will be on a boosted protease inhibitor (PI) or any other 3rd antiretroviral (ARV) agent and will switch their current 2-NRTI-containing regimen to open-label F/TAF while continuing their boosted PI or 3rd agent through 48 weeks.
-A minimum of 10 participants each in Groups 1 and 2 of Cohort 2, and Cohorts 3 and 4, who are on boosted-atazanavir (ATV) as their 3rd ARV agent will be enrolled.
-Participants in Cohort 2, Group 1 receive boosted PI agents only.
+A minimum of 100 participants in total (across all cohorts) aged 1 month to <18 years of age will be enrolled to receive F/TAF.
+The study will proceed in sequential cohorts as follows: Cohort 1 will switch their current 2-NRTI-containing regimen to F/TAF while continuing on their 3rd ARV agent through 48 weeks; Cohorts 2, 3, and 4 must be on a boosted protease inhibitor (PI) (Cohort 2 only) or any other 3rd ARV agent and will switch their current 2-NRTI-containing regimen to F/TAF while continuing their boosted PI or 3rd ARV agent through 48 weeks.
+A minimum of 10 participants each in Groups 1 and 2 of Cohort 2, and Cohorts 3 and 4, who are on boosted-ATV as their 3rd ARV agent will be enrolled.
 Cohorts 2, 3, and 4 will be enrolled by cohort into a two-part study (Parts A and B).

 After completion of 48 weeks, all participants will be given the option to participate in an extension phase of the study.
 Gilead will provide F/TAF until a) The participant turns 18 years old and F/TAF is commercially available for use in adults in the country in which the participant is enrolled or b), F/TAF becomes commercially available for pediatric use in the country in which the participant is enrolled or c), Gilead Sciences elects to terminate development of F/TAF in the applicable country.